-So, for the Haar MRA, we notice something very interesting.
-Phi t belongs to V0 which is a subspace of V1.
-So phi t should be expressible in terms of the basis of V1.
+So, for the Haar MRE, we noticed something very interesting. phi T belongs to V0 which is the subspace of V1.
+So phi T should be expressible in terms of the basis of V1.
 And what is that basis of V1?
-It is phi 2t - n for integer n.
-It should be expressible in these terms.
+It is phi 2T minus N for integer N. It should be expressible in these terms.
 It is very interesting.
-You know, phi t is an element of V0.
-V0 is a subspace of V1 and the basis of V1
+You know, phi T is an element of V0.
+V0 is a subspace of V1 and the basis of V1 is again, the dilate of phi T by a factor of 2 and their integer translates.
+So phi T can be expressed in terms of its own dilates and translates.
+This leads to what is called as recursive dilation equation on Phi T. And lo and behold, what is that dilation equation?
+That is also not difficult to determine.

 In fact, we can even say graphically.
-Indeed, you know if you recall, phi t looks like this.
+Indeed, you know if you recall, phi T looks like this.
 I've kind of scaled up the drawing.
-And all that you need to do to get this recursive equation is to notice that this can be redrawn like this.
+And all that you need to do to get this recursive equation is to note that this can be redrawn like this.
 So, it has 2 components in it.
-And the 1^{st} component is phi 2t and 2^{nd} , phi 2t -1 and the whole thing is phi t.
-So we have a beautiful dilation equation which governs phi t.
+And the 1st component is phi 2T and 2nd, phi 2T -1 and the whole thing is phi T. So we have a beautiful dilation equation which governs phi T.